benishouga/tiny-context/README.md

 ## Examples

-Class-based actions, Async action, Generator action and Todo App examples.<br>
+Class-based actions, Async action, Async generator action and Todo App examples.<br>
 https://benishouga.github.io/tiny-context/

 ## API

 ### createTinyContext

 Create Provider and useContext from Actions implementations.
-Actions implementation methods require the first argument to be `State` and the return value to be `State` (or `Partial<State>`, [`Promise`, `Generator`](https://benishouga.github.io/tiny-context/)).
+Actions implementation methods require the first argument to be `State` and the return value to be `State` (or [`Promise`, `Async Generator`](https://benishouga.github.io/tiny-context/)).

 Specify the `State` and the `Actions` interface for the type argument.